vipulbhj/all-you-need-react-native/README.md

 ## Resources:-

 ### Navigation
-* [React-Native-Navigation]('https://github.com/wix/react-native-navigation'), A performance beast with routing support written using nawoutive Api's.
+* [React-Native-Navigation](https://github.com/wix/react-native-navigation), A performance beast with routing support written using nawoutive Api's.
-* [React-Navigation]('https://reactnavigation.org/docs/en/alternatives.html'), If you are doing this for the first time, I would recommend React Navigation.
+* [React-Navigation](https://reactnavigation.org/docs/), If you are doing this for the first time, I would recommend React Navigation.
 Something that definately makes you addicted.
+* Here are some [**OTHER**](https://reactnavigation.org/docs/en/navigating.html) options worth looking into, if that's your thing